Scaling laws in the stellar mass distribution and the transition to homogeneity: Introduction

-As regards the importance of galaxy masses, \citet{Pietronero} argued that they are necessary to study the structure of galaxy clustering. \citet{Pietronero} further argued that a full {\em multifractal} analysis of this structure is necessary.
-Such analysis was initiated by Pietronero and collaborators \citep{Cole-Pietro,Sylos-PR}, who estimated the masses of galaxies from the observed luminosities by assuming a simple mass-luminosity relation (a power law).
-Meanwhile, the large-scale structure has been known to consist not just of clusters but of a {\em web structure} \citep{Ge-Hu,Kof-Pog-Sh-M}, which can be well described as a multifractal \citep{I-SDSS,galax2}.
-Most of the multifractal structure is preserved in a projection, as we shall see, so it is worth studying the angular projection of the stellar mass distribution. \citet{Pietronero} already considered some properties of the angular projection of a fractal galaxy distribution, and this question was further studied by \citet{Cole-Pietro} and \citet{Durrer}.
+The importance of galaxy masses in the study of galaxy clustering was recognized years ago \citep{Pietronero}.
+Furthermore, \citet{Pietronero} argued that a full {\em multifractal} analysis of galaxy clustering is necessary.
+A multifractal model was also proposed by \citet{Jones-88}, without considering the galaxy masses.
+Pietronero and collaborators initiated the multifractal analysis with masses of galaxies derived from the observed luminosities by assuming a simple mass-luminosity relation \citep{Cole-Pietro,Sylos-PR}.
+Meanwhile, the large-scale structure has been known to consist not just of clusters but of a {\em web structure} \citep{Ge-Hu,Kof-Pog-Sh-M}.
+This structure can be described as a multifractal \citep{I-SDSS,galax2}.
+Multifractality has become essential to the scaling analysis of the distribution of galaxies, although normally without considering the galaxy masses \citep{Borgani,Jones-RMP}.

+As we shall see, most of a multifractal structure is preserved in an angular projection. \citet{Pietronero} already considered some basic properties of the angular projection of a fractal galaxy distribution.
+This question was further studied by \citet{Cole-Pietro} and \citet{Durrer}, assuming a monofractal model.

 Our galaxy data come from the Sloan Digital Sky Survey, data release 7 (SDSS DR7) \citep{SDSS-DR7}, as provided by the New York University Value-Added Galaxy Catalog (NYU-VAGC) \citep{VAGC}.
-The NYU-VAGC contains the stellar masses of the galaxies, estimated with the method described by \citet{Blan-Ro} (which gives similar results to the method of \citealt{Kauff}).
+The NYU-VAGC contains the stellar masses of the galaxies, calculated with the method described by \citet{Blan-Ro} (which gives similar results to the method of \citealt{Kauff}).
 In fact, we use the same data as \citet{Li-W}, which facilitates the comparison of the respective results.
-Moreover, the SDSS DR7 is well studied and, in particular, there is a careful analysis of its galaxy-galaxy angular correlation function \citep{Wang-etal}, to which we also compare.
-Finally, we have recently employed the same data for a multifractal analysis of the stellar mass distribution, using volume-limited samples, and we have obtained information of the scaling properties \citep{I-SDSS}.
+Moreover, the SDSS DR7 is well studied and, in particular, there is a careful analysis of its galaxy-galaxy angular correlation function \citep{Wang-etal}.
+We have already employed the same data to make a multifractal analysis of the stellar mass distribution based on the convergence of multifractal spectra for a shrinking scale \citep{I-SDSS}.
+The present treatment of scaling laws is much more elaborate, allowing us to compare with the preceding studies of scaling in the SDSS and to study the transition to homogeneity.